h2oai/h2o-3/h2o-docs/src/product/data-science/xgboost.rst

 -  `seed <algo-params/seed.html>`__: Specify the random number generator (RNG) seed for algorithm components dependent on randomization.
 The seed is consistent for each H2O instance so that you can create models with the same starting conditions in alternative configurations.

 -  `distribution <algo-params/distribution.html>`__: Specify the distribution (i.e., the loss function).
-The options are AUTO, bernoulli, multinomial, gaussian, poisson, gamma, and tweedie.
+The options are AUTO, bernoulli, multinomial, gaussian, poisson, gamma, or tweedie.

   - If the distribution is ``bernoulli``, the the response column must be 2-class categorical
   - If the distribution is ``multinomial``, the response column must be categorical.